The Party Never Stops: Diary of a Binge Drinker: Plot

 This movie is about a blonde, blue-eyed, "All-American" 18-year-old girl named Jesse Brenner and her experiences as a college freshman.
 While she moves away to college for her first year, Jesse struggles with drinking and often finds herself giving into the pressures of her peers.
 She becomes enamored with the same party lifestyle that her female peers have all taken a liking to and gradually starts paying more attention to partying than she does schoolwork and athletics.
 As a result, her relationship with her mother suffers, as well as her grades.
 She finds herself lying, sleeping with different men, drinking and driving, and pushing away the people who care about her.

 Angry and concerned, her mother warns Jesse that if she continues to drink and behave carelessly, she will be out of school.
+That means her mother will cut Jesse off financially if she does not get her act together.
 Affected by the warning and realizing what's best for her, she stops drinking for a while, and directs her attention back to school; until she goes to San Diego, CA. On her trip, she gets really drunk and faces the world - topless, on a TV program similar to Girls Gone Wild.
 Following this wild vacation, Jesse receives a call from her sister, letting her know that some guys at school were making fun of her for seeing her topless on spring break.
 Sadie, Jesse's younger sister, shows their mother the video, who consults her best friend about her daughter's erratic and extreme behaviors.
 Her friend then remarks that Jesse is a binge drinker.
 Her mother saw the tape and plays the tough mom card.
 She also warns Jess, she will be no longer going to pay her tuition, if she doesn't straightened herself out and doesn't get her grades up.
 That is when they became estranged.
 Jess was partying in a frat house and moved a car, hit a fire hydrant.
 Luckily no one was hurt and got probation from the college.
 She and her mother reconciled and mostly her mother was sorry for playing the mom card and wants to help her get through this.
 Jess straightened up her life and got back in track in college and got her grades up.